-When you consider the fact that it costs you nothing to have a Realtor represent you in your purchase, you can wonder why anyone would consider not using one.
+Purchasing real estate is typically one of the largest purchases that anyone makes in their lifetime.
+There aren't too many items you will ever purchase that cost hundreds of thousands of dollars!
+So when you consider the fact that it costs you nothing to have a Realtor represent you in your purchase, you can wonder why anyone would consider not using one.
 Compensation paid to the buyers' agent comes from the commission that is paid to the listing agent by the seller, the buyer pays no commission to any agent.
-Even if you've bought several properties already and are familiar with the process, it still doesn't make sense not to have professional representation, especially if it costs you nothing.
+Even if you've bought several properties already and are familiar with the process, it still doesn't make sense not to have professional representation, especially.